 The Bottom Line

 Just like a budget that tracks your money, a time budget tracks your time.
 You can check in on how you spend it using a simple day planner.
-You can get a better handle on your time, be more productive, and say no to projects or other commitments when it’s something you can’t fit into your day.
+You can get a better organizing your work schedule, be more productive, and say no to projects or other commitments when it’s something you can’t fit into your day.